ChalmersGU-data-structure-courses/OpenDSA/RST/en/Indexing/TwoThreeTree.rst

    :links: AV/Indexing/twoThreeTreeCON.css
    :scripts: AV/Indexing/twoThreeTreeCON.js AV/Indexing/splitCON.js
    :output: show

-Here is an implementation for the insertion process.

-.. codeinclude:: Indexing/TTins

-Note that ``inserthelp`` takes three parameters.
-The first is a pointer to the root of the current subtree, named ``rt``.
-The second is the key for the record to be inserted, and the third is the record itself.
-The return value for ``inserthelp`` is a pointer to a 2-3 tree node.
-If ``rt`` is unchanged, then a pointer to ``rt`` is returned.
-If ``rt`` is changed (due to the insertion causing the node to split), then a pointer to the new subtree root is returned, with the key value and record value in the leftmost fields, and a pointer to the (single) subtree in the center pointer field.
-This revised node will then be added to the parent as illustrated by the splitting visualization above.

 When deleting a record from the 2-3 tree, there are three cases to consider.